sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 These methods are used for IDENTIFICATION and CORRECTION of possible or eventual faults at the hardware component level.

+### Fault injection techniques

+Fault injection is the way to assert the grade of fault-tolerance or dependability of a system.
+It is usually related to the harware testing.
+The actual way to inject faults on the system may differ related to the phase on the development of the project.
+In a design phase, the fault injection may be just evaluated with a simulation.
+Later on the life cycle, fault injections is  actually done in prototypes.

 ## TEST PROCESS STEPS and ACTIVITIES